-Parental alienation, a family dynamic in which one parent engages in behaviors that are likely to foster a child’s unjustified rejection of the other parent.
-Unfortunately this behaviour among families is a recognised form of child abuse, and it leaves in it's wake many adult survivors who can find life very challenging.
-When looking for a therapist who counsels adult survivors of parental alienation,it's imperative that they have a deep, extensive knowledge of the clinical literature regarding pathological alignment, alienation and estrangement, and pathological enmeshment, as well substantial knowledge and understanding of borderline, narcissistic, and sociopathic personality disorders.
-Counsellors dealing with this type of work also need a high level degree, like a Masters or above.
-The reason for the latter point is that such personality disorders are not only common among alienating parents (and virtually ubiquitous among severe alienators), but are often missed by non-specialists, in part because individuals with these disorders tend to be master manipulators who are charming and highly-skilled at managing first impressions.
+Parental alienation, a family dynamic in which one parent engages in behaviours that are likely to foster a child’s unjustified rejection of the other parent.
+Unfortunately, this behaviour among families is a recognised form of child abuse, and it leaves in its wake many adult survivors who can find life very challenging.
+When looking for a therapist who counsels adult survivors of parental alienation, it's imperative that they have a deep, extensive knowledge of the clinical literature regarding pathological alignment, alienation and estrangement, and pathological enmeshment, as well as substantial knowledge and understanding of borderline, narcissistic, and sociopathic personality disorders.
+Counsellors dealing with this type of work also need a high-level degree, like a Masters or above.
+The reason for the latter point is that such personality disorders are not only common among alienating parents (and virtually ubiquitous among severe alienators) but are often missed by non-specialists, in part because individuals with these disorders tend to be master manipulators who are charming and highly skilled at managing first impressions.
 They also tend to be pathologically dependent which helps to explain the pathological enmeshment with the child.

-Alyse is herself an adult child of PA, and is currently studying this field for her PhD research.
-Alyse only works with the adult survivors, not with children or parents who are currently experiencing PA themselves.
+Alyse is herself an adult child of PA and is currently studying this field for her PhD research.
+Alyse works with the adult survivors of PA and targeted parents who are currently experiencing PA themselves.

-I have worked extensively counselling clients to become job ready and then to support them to stay in their job and become the best worker they can become at their work site through my previous employer "Jobsupport".
-Many of my clients are currently in work and experience ongoing forms of mental health issues and or a disability.
+I have worked extensively counselling clients to become job-ready and then to support them to stay in their job and become the best worker they can become at their worksite through my previous employer "Jobsupport".
+Many of my clients are currently at work and experience ongoing forms of mental health issues and or a disability.
 Having ongoing counselling, great support in the workplace, good communication and understanding bosses are the keys to maintaining long-term employment.
-Support comes in many forms and can be support on the job, at lunch, after work, it's all up to what suits the clients best interests.
-Support can include: on going counselling, mediation with your employer or on the job support or assistance to leave your job if it's just not working for you anymore.
+Support comes in many forms and can be supported on the job, at lunch, after work, it's all up to what suits the clients best interests.
+Support can include ongoing counselling, mediation with your employer or on the job support or assistance to leave your job if it's just not working for you anymore.
 Help is entirely individual.
-Rates for this type of support are negotiated on an individual basis.
+Rates for this type of support is negotiated on an individual basis.

 Therapy for Rescue Workers